TatsuProject/Identity-Subnet/README.md

-# Taτsu Identity SN38
+# Taτsu Identity SN192

 The Taτsu Identity Subnet aims to calculate a human score based on various metrics such as GitHub account, TAO balance, Social Media and other relevant data points.
 The project involves validators and miners working together to compute and verify these scores.

-Update: We are live on Mainnet as SN38.
+Update: We are live on Testnet as SN192.

 ## Table of Contents